Skip to content

 In each post, I will choose a preposition or small word and look at all of its common meanings and uses in detail.

-If you don’t understand anything on this page, feel free to get in touch or book a call with me and I will be happy to help.
+If you don’t understand anything on this page, feel free to ask in the Discord and I will be happy to answer your questions. 🙂

 Hör genau zu!